 If your child is going to be absent from school, you must contact the school on the first day and subsequent days of absence and inform the school the reason for the absence (unless it is a diagnosed medical condition and evidence is on file).
-You can do this several ways:
+Please call the school and leave a clear message on the absence line.
+This should include your child's full name, year group and full reason for the absence.